Chronic toxic hepatitis symptoms and treatment. Complications of toxic hepatitis

 • frequent nosebleeds and hemorrhages.

-A person with such a diagnosis may experience skin itching, he loses weight, up to, complains of bitterness in the mouth and belching, and other symptoms of indigestion.
-As the process progresses, more and more severe symptoms such as vomiting, fever with impaired general condition, acute or dull pain in the right hypochondrium, as well as signs psycho-emotional disorder(clouding of consciousness, hallucinations, loss of consciousness and even coma).
+A person with this diagnosis may experience itchy skin, lose weight, even complain of bitterness in the mouth and belching, and other symptoms of digestive disorders.
+As the process progresses, more severe symptoms such as vomiting, increased body temperature with impaired general condition, sharp or dull pain in the right hypochondrium, as well as signs psychoemotional disorder(blurred consciousness, hallucinations, loss of consciousness and even coma).

-Extremely severe conditions can cause death of a person, so it is so important to diagnose the disease in a timely manner and prescribe treatment.
+Extremely severe conditions can cause a person’s death, which is why it is so important to promptly diagnose the disease and prescribe treatment.

 Diagnosis and treatment

-It is impossible to make a diagnosis of toxic hepatitis with only one examination of the patient and the collection of his anamnesis, although given the specifics of his professional activity, the disease can still be suspected.
+It is impossible to make a diagnosis of toxic hepatitis with just one examination of the patient and collection of his anamnesis, although given the specificity of it professional activity, the disease can still be suspected.
 Therefore, diagnostics uses methods such as ultrasound, CT and MRI.
-But the most significant are laboratory methods, allowing to determine the level of bilirubin, alkaline phosphatase, AST and ALT, as well as gamma-glutamyl transpeptidase.
+But the most significant are laboratory methods, allowing you to determine the level of bilirubin, alkaline phosphatase, AST and ALT, as well as gamma-glutamyl transpeptidase.

-Treatment of toxic hepatitis is to remove toxic substances from the body.
-Therefore, patients with this diagnosis are shown bed rest and gastric lavage.
-In addition, they are prescribed enterosorbents to remove poisons from the intestines, and the introduction of intravenous drugs that also remove toxins.
+Treatment of toxic hepatitis involves removing toxic substances from the body.
+Therefore, patients with this diagnosis are advised bed rest and gastric lavage.
+In addition, they are prescribed enterosorbents, which remove toxins from the intestines, and intravenous administration of drugs that also remove toxins.
 It is mandatory to take hepatoprotectors that protect liver cells and restore them - Heptral, Essentiale and others.

-In addition, the treatment of toxic hepatitis involves taking vitamins that increase overall immunity, and choleretic drugs that can speed up the process of removing poisons.
-If the patient has drug-induced toxic hepatitis, or if it is known which poisons caused the disease, it is necessary to urgently stop the flow of medicines or other substances into the body, since without this the treatment will not have an effect.
-In some cases, antidotes are shown to neutralize certain toxic substances.
-And of course, the patient is shown a certain diet - protein-free.
+In addition, treatment of toxic hepatitis involves taking vitamins that increase overall immunity, and choleretic medications that can speed up the process of eliminating poisons.
+If the patient has drug-induced toxic hepatitis, or if it is known what poisons caused the disease, it is necessary to urgently stop the flow of medications or other substances into the body, since without this the treatment will not have an effect.
+In some cases, the use of antidotes that neutralize certain toxic substances is indicated.
+And of course, the patient is prescribed a certain diet – protein-free.

 Some people treat toxic hepatitis with folk remedies.
-However, all the methods that can be used to treat this disease at home are effective only on initial stages diseases.
-In particular, one can artificially induce vomiting to rid the stomach of poisons, or apply cold compress on the forehead in order to remove the temperature.
+However, all methods that can be used to treat this disease at home are effective only on initial stages diseases.
+In particular, you can artificially induce vomiting to rid the stomach of poisons, or apply cold compress on the forehead to relieve fever.

-But folk treatment can never replace drug therapy, and therefore such methods can only be undertaken with the aim of supporting the body until the moment when the person can go to the doctor.
-Moreover, such methods are usually effective only when acute poisoning- at chronic man does not understand what caused his poor health.
+But traditional treatment in no case can replace drug therapy, and therefore such methods can only be undertaken to support the body until the moment when a person can see a doctor.
+Moreover, such methods are usually effective only when acute poisoning- at chronic person does not understand what caused his poor health.

 CATEGORIES